SaiSiddhardhaKalla/india-pc-stats/README.md

 ### Issues -
- - Maps *Winner Party* and *Runner Party* fail to load up due to timeout error on Heroku.
+ - Maps *Winner Party* and *Runner Party* when selecting *All States* fail to load up due to timeout error on Heroku.
 Working on a fix.
  - Bye-Election results need to be updated.